Public Liability Insurance Spain

 Premiums depend on your activity, risk exposure, turnover and selected coverage limits.

-What Level of Public Liability Insurance Do I Need in Spain?
+What Level of Public Liability Insurance for Expats Do I Need in Spain?

-The level of public liability insurance you need in Spain depends on your activity, risk exposure and contractual requirements.
+The level of public liability insurance for expats you need in Spain depends on your activity, risk exposure and contractual requirements.

 Typical coverage levels are: